gesellkammer/csoundengine/docs/synth.rst

 **The lifetime of the underlying csound event is not bound to the Synth object**.
-In order to stop a synth :meth:`~csoundengine.Synth.stop` must be called explicitely
+In order to stop a synth its :meth:`~csoundengine.synth.Synth.stop` method must be called explicitely

 Examples